skellis46/slipbox/improvisation and the threshold of the self.md

 But I am getting ahead of myself.

-## Arriving at the threshold
+## Approaching the threshold

 In the northern autumn of 2023 professional dancer Katye Coe and I were practicing together in the studio at Coventry University.
 I had been working with authentic movement for many years – as had Katye – and we gravitated towards experimental versions of the practice.
-Then, in early 2024, we continued that studio-based dancing as part of a broader research project called _Losing Oneself_.[^losing] In September 2025 I began direct work on this book chapter[^git] and the bulk of the writing and analytical work happened between February and August 2026.
+In early 2024 we were given the opportunity to continue our studio-based dancing as part of a broader research project called _Losing Oneself_.[^losing]

+That dancing lies at the heart of this writing.

 Katye and I practiced together 13 times over seven days between 26 January and 15 February 2024.
 Each day of practice contained two sessions (morning and afternoon), with the exception of a morning only on 26 January.
-Each session went as follows:

-1. One person danced and moved, the other watched (or witnessed).
-The length of each practice varied, but most practices were timed to be 30 minutes.
-2. Changed roles and repeated the practice.[^taking-turns]
-3. Unstructured conversation about the experiences.
+A single session followed a pattern in which: 1) one person danced and moved for a timed period (normally 30 minutes) while the other watched (or witnessed); 2) roles were changed and the practice repeated; and 3) an unstructured conversation about the experiences was recorded.
 This means we had thirteen conversations in total, each around 40 minutes long.[^conversations]

 Although in this writing I focus on the threshold between dual and non-dual experiences in dance improvisation, in reality the term _threshold_ referenced a family of transitions in our conversations together.
 It was not until conversation 10 of 13 (14 February 2024 am) that we explicitly used the word _threshold_ when Katye said, 'There's a threshold.
-There are many thresholds but first is to actually just go into space and begin.'
+There are many thresholds but first is to actually just go into space and begin'.
 We started to discuss other types of thresholds: closing one's eyes, the move from 'awareness-ing' to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.

 Earlier in the studio work we did however allude to similar points of transition without using the word _threshold_.
 We discussed the way 'attention spreads out' or flattens; how the choice to respond or not respond (to internal stimuli or sensation) softens or disappears; when the distinction between movement and sensation blurs; and how one's sense of agency is lost and regained.
 We talked of how pain or sound can jump the mover back to themselves, and how 'I-ness' becomes less defined: